jacsmith21/pretty-table/README.md

 Mocha and Chai are used to test this library.
 To run the tests:

-1. Install the dependencies: `$ npm install jquery jsdom underscore backbone mocha chai sinon sinon-chai testem -g`
+1. Install the dependencies: `$ npm install jquery jsdom underscore backbone mocha chai sinon sinon-chai testem`
 2. Run testem: `$ testem`
 3. Go to the webpage!